wburkle11/climate-model-simulations/README.md

-# EAS-Fog_Functions_2020
+# Python functions for studying coastal fog in a Regional Climate Model (RCM) simulation

-Functions written to perform data analytics on a Regional Climate Model experimental simulation
+These functions were written to assist in performing data-analytics and the development of the RCM expieremental framework.